Particular/docs.particular.net/nservicebus/messaging/transactions.md

 NOTE: Outbox data needs to be stored in the same database as business data to achieve the idempotency mentioned above.

-When using the outbox, the messages resulting from processing a given received message are not being sent immediately but rather and stored in the persistence database and pushed out after handling logic is done.
+When using the outbox, any messages resulting from processing a given received message are not sent immediately but rather stored in the persistence database and pushed out after the handling logic is done.
 This mechanism ensures that the handling logic can only succeed once so there is no need to design for idempotency.

 ## Avoiding partial updates
 In this mode there is a risk for partial updates since one handler might succeed in updating business data while other won't.
 To avoid this configure NServiceBus to wrap all handlers in a `TransactionScope` that will act as a unit of work and make sure that there is no partial updates.
 Use following code to enable a wrapping scope:

 snippet:TransactionsWrapHandlersExecutionInATransactionScope

-NOTE: This requires storage in use has support for enlisting in transaction scopes
+NOTE: This requires the selected storage to support enlisting in transaction scopes.

 WARNING: This might escalate to a distributed transaction if data in different databases are updated.